-At the national level, implementation will be undertaken by project implementation units within line ministries of each country/entity.
+At the national level, implementation will be undertaken by PIUs within line ministries of each country/entity.
 In each country/entity, PIUs will be established comprising of the required technical and managerial expertise to support project implementation.
-In Montenegro, a PIU will be established under the Ministry of Agriculture and Rural Development.
+In Montenegro, a PIU will be established under the Ministry of Agriculture and Rural Management.